Claire Barrow

 Claire Barrow is an English artist.
-Known for her unique hand painted leather jackets and caricature illustrations, Barrow does not view being an artist and a designer as mutually exclusive, but rather integrates both aspects into her work.
+Known for her unique hand-painted leather jackets and caricature illustrations, Barrow does not view being an artist and a designer as mutually exclusive, but rather integrates both aspects into her work.
 Barrow is currently based in London, using British culture as an inspiration in her art.
 Barrow is, also, inspired by the idea of consumerism and its effect on art.
 She, like Burberry, has rejected traditional ideas of the fashion system and announced in 2021 that she would no longer show her designs in accordance with the traditional seasonal model, preferring to focus on creating fashion and art without the motivation of consumerism.

 Life

-Barrow grew up in Stockton-on-Tees in northeast England.
-Barrow studied at Conyers School in Middlesbrough and did a BTEC National Diploma in Fashion Design at Cleveland College of Art and Design (now the Northern School of Art) before she moved to London in 2008 to study Fashion at the University of Westminster.
-In 2012 she graduated from the University of Westminster with a degree in Fashion Design.
-Before graduating she got her first big break from the fashion editor at British Vogue, Fransesca Burns.
-One of her hand painted leather jackets was featured in Vogue, another in i-D and another on Rihanna.
-Despite the break in her career Barrow still finished her degree.
-After her graduate collection was featured on the catwalk Fashion East founder Lulu Kennedy quickly picked her up.
+Barrow grew up in Stockton-on-Tees, in northeast England.
+She studied at Conyers School in Middlesbrough and did a BTEC National Diploma in Fashion Design at Cleveland College of Art and Design (now the Northern School of Art), before she moved to London in 2008 to study Fashion at the University of Westminster.
+In 2012, she graduated from the University of Westminster with a degree in Fashion Design.
+Before graduating, she received her first big break from the fashion editor at British Vogue, Fransesca Burns.
+One of her hand-painted leather jackets was featured in Vogue, another in i-D and another on Rihanna.
+Despite the break in her career, Barrow still finished her degree.
+After her graduate collection was featured on the catwalk, Fashion East founder Lulu Kennedy quickly picked her up.
 Just one year after her graduate collection she made her London Fashion Week debut with Fashion East and then began exhibiting with NEWGEN.